poojapandey24/cms-strapi-nextjs/AXIOS_IMPLEMENTATION.md

 1. **Blog Listing Page** (`/blog`):
    - Fetches all blogs from API
    - Displays in responsive grid
+   - Each blog card passes complete data via URL query parameters
-   - Each blog card links to detail page
+   - Links to detail page with embedded data

 2. **Blog Detail Page** (`/blog/[slug]`):
-   - Receives slug from URL parameters
+   - First tries to get data from URL query parameters (faster)
-   - Fetches specific blog data
+   - Falls back to API call if URL data is not available
-   - Displays full blog content with HTML rendering
+   - Displays full blog content with HTML rendering and custom CSS
    - Provides breadcrumb navigation back to listing

 ### Custom API Configuration